OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• They provide good ankle support and are comfortable to wear for extended periods.
+• They provide good ankle support and are comfortable to wear on well-maintained trails

 CONS

-• Not a lot of padding in the insoles.
-Hikers had to add extra to get the cushioning they needed.
+• Not a lot of padding in the insoles – we had to add extra to get the cushioning we needed

 They have great shock absorption as well due to their EVA rubber midsole.
 The rubber lug outsole is made from recycled materials, making it an eco-conscious choice.